Generalized sparse Bayesian learning and application to image reconstruction: Bayesian inference

 If the common kernel condition \cref{eq:common_kernel} is satisfied, then the coefficient matrix on the left-hand side of \cref{eq:update_x} is symmetric and positive definite (SPD).
 For sufficiently small problems, \cref{eq:update_x} can therefore be solved efficiently using a preconditioned conjugate gradient (PCG) method \cite{saad2003iterative}.
 However, the coefficient matrix may become prohibitively large in some cases.
 To avoid any potential storage and computational issues, we implemented our method using gradient descent for the imaging problems described in \cref{sec:numerics}.
-Further details regarding this approach are provided below.

 Let $G = F^T A F + R^T B R$ and $\mathbf{b} = F^T A \mathbf{y}$ be the SPD coefficient matrix and the right-hand side of the linear system \cref{eq:update_x}, respectively.
 The solution of \cref{eq:update_x} then corresponds to the unique minimizer of the quadratic functional